mschute/tct/README.md

-Version 2 - Tay Country Travel ASP.NET Framework Core Web API with ReactJS front-end
+Version 2 - Tay Country Travel ASP.NET Core Web API with ReactJS Front-end

-This project is for Tay Country Travel, a luxury travel company that offers transportation for golfing, heritage landscapes and other tourist destinations.
-This service aims to create a booking system that will allow Admin to create bookings that will record the associated Driver, Vehicle, Locations, Customers (Passengers), and other related information.
-Customers can look at potential destinations on a Map (offered by Google Maps API).
-The user can add destinations on the itinerary which will automatically be added to the form.
-The Customer can add the amount of time they can stop over at that location.
-They can also dynamically remove the locations on the itinerary.
-The Customer will select a date and start time and the end time will be calculated automatically.
-They can add any notes they so wish.
-The Admin will see this itinerary request and will then create an official booking for the Customer.

-Not only does the Admin have the ability to see the Customers pending itineraries and create a booking, but they can also add, edit and delete information for Drivers, Locations, Vehicles.
-They can also view information for Users, Customres and Roles.

-This service also has a register, sign-up and sign-out functionality.
-Users and their roles are identified at sign-in and are verified through a JWT token.
-Users will automatically be signed-out after the JWT token expires.

-Customers can create and delete an itinerary, update their Customer Info and delete a booking for their account.

-Created a RESTful backend API service for ASP.NET Framework Core using a Model View Controller architectural pattern to aid in organisation.
-The Model folder contains classes that hold the business logic and aid in mapping the database for data to be stored in.
-Controllers contain Create Retrieve Update and Delete actions that will operate on the database based on the business logic of the models.
-Views are not implemented in this version.

-Dependency injection is used for logging, configuring the database, identity framework, email service, defining user roles, and JWT token and events.
-SQLite database configuration is implemented.
-JWT Bearer Events methods are overridden in order to add logging functionality for these events.
-MailKit, a .NET mail-client library created by Jeffrey Stedfast was used for sending registration emails through Simple Mail Transfer Protocol (SMTP).
-Logs are output to the Console as well as saved to a created new file each day the program is run.
-Two helper classes were created to aid in the functionality of the program, one to check if a user’s passwords meets the business requirements and a logger extension to aid in printing uniform logs.
-Identity Framework was used to aid user registration and role functionality.
-The role assigned to a particular user was used to adjust their authorization for various CRUD actions on the website.

-NuGet packages installed for this project are:

-• MailKit • Microsoft.AspNetCore.Authentication.JwtBearer • Microsoft.AspNetCore.Identity.EntityFrameworkCore • Microsoft.Extensions.Logging.Console • Microsoft.Extensions.Logging.EventLog • Microsoft.VisualStudio.Web.CodeGeneration.Design • Serilog.Extensions.Logging.File, Microsoft.EntityFrameworkCore • Microsoft.EntityFrameworkCore.Tools • Microsoft.Extensions.DependencyInjection • Npgsql.EntityFrameworkCore.PostgreSQL
+This project is for Tay Country Travel, a luxury transport service for golfing, heritage, and tourist destinations.
+The booking system enables Admins to manage bookings, drivers, vehicles, locations, and customers, while providing a seamless user experience for customers to plan their itineraries.

+Features:

+Customer Side:

+- Customers can create, update, or delete itineraries.
+- Use Google Maps API integration to select destinations directly from the map.
+- Dynamically add or remove destinations from the itinerary and specify stopover times.
+- The system automatically calculates the estimated total duration of the tour based on the selected locations and times.

+Admin Side:

+- Admins can manage bookings, customers, drivers, vehicles, and locations.
+- They can create, edit, or delete records and manage itinerary requests submitted by customers.

+Authentication:

+- The system uses JWT tokens for user authentication, including sign-up, sign-in, and automatic sign-out upon token expiration.

+Backend:

+- ASP.NET Core Web API: Utilizes the MVC architecture, with Models handling business logic and database mapping, and Controllers for CRUD operations.
+- RESTful API: The backend exposes a RESTful API that allows the front-end to communicate with the server for booking management, customer data, itineraries, and more.
+It supports GET, POST, PUT, and DELETE requests to handle various operations.
+- SQLite: Database configuration for persistence.
+- Dependency Injection: Employed for logging, database configuration, identity framework, email service, JWT tokens, and role management.
+- MailKit: For sending emails through SMTP.

+Frontend:

+- ReactJS: A dynamic and responsive front-end framework for creating interactive UI elements.
+- CSS: Styled the application for a clean and intuitive user experience.
+- Google Maps API: Integrated to allow customers to visually select locations on a map, which are then automatically added to their itinerary form.
+Customers can adjust stopover times, and the system calculates the total travel duration.

+Design:

+- Custom Travel Itinerary Form: Allows users to interact with the map, select locations, adjust time spent at each stop, and add notes.
+This form integrates seamlessly with the RESTful API to provide accurate travel estimates.

+NuGet Packages:

+- MailKit
+- Microsoft.AspNetCore.Authentication.JwtBearer
+- Microsoft.AspNetCore.Identity.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore & Tools
+- Serilog.Extensions.Logging.File
+- Microsoft.Extensions.Logging.Console & EventLog
+- Npgsql.EntityFrameworkCore.PostgreSQL